ASABSpring2025/ASABSpring2025.github.io/Workshop.md

 ---

 ### <center>Science Communication</center>
-The ASAB 2025 Workshop topic will be focusing on **Science Communication.** Our workshop will be broken into three sections, each tackling a different aspect of science communication.

-<div style="text-align: center;">The ASAB 2025 Workshop topic will be focusing on <em>Science Communication</em>.
+<div style="text-align: center;">The ASAB 2025 Workshop topic will be focusing on <b>Science Communication</b>.
 Our workshop will be broken into three sections, each tackling a different aspect of science communication.</div>

 The workshop will be hosted in LJMU's own [Student Life Building](https://maps.app.goo.gl/8DWsNPFvSQrHEdg97), located right next to the historic Liverpool Lime Street Train Station.